datacentral-creator/Scheduling-project/README.md

 All using the same exponential‑decay + hypothesis‑testing framework.

-I have also integrated this into my main project <a href="https://github.com/datacentral-creator/Datacentral">datacentral</a> as an addon.
+I have also integrated this into my main project <a href="https://github.com/datacentral-creator/Datacentral">datacentral</a> as an extension.

 ---